 Photo by Quentin Bacon, food styling by Suzanne Lenzer and prop styling by Meave Sheridan

 This dish is perfect for any weekday, but it really does the trick on a Monday night to help reset after a weekend of partying.
 It is fresh and light, with colorful vegetables steamed alongside rolls of tender white fish.
-Nesting the fish on top of whole cabbage leaves before steaming allows you to collect and enjoy the delicate juices that form.
+Nesting the steamed flounder on top of whole cabbage leaves before steaming allows you to collect and enjoy the delicate juices that form.
 A final drizzle with a soy-ginger-scallion sauce adds just the right touch of seasoning to enhance the lovely light flavors.
-Serve with whole grain rice or quinoa.
+Serve with whole-grain rice or quinoa.

 6 large green cabbage leaves